diogotcorreia/master-thesis/docs/proposal/proposal.typ

 // makes this an appropriate project for you.]

-The student has a strong background in the subject both through courses and research experience.
+The student has a strong background in the subject both through courses taken and through research experience.
-Diogo has taken the DD2525 Language-Based Security course, given by Prof.
+Diogo has taken the DD2525 Language-Based Security course, taught by Prof.
 Musard, where he has learned about static and dynamic code analysis, and has been part of the LangSec group since September 2024 where he has been researching prototype pollution in JavaScript.